saminkhan1/pure-c-inference/README.md

 - **WAV input**: Supports 16-bit PCM WAV files at any sample rate (auto-resampled to 16kHz).
 - **Chunked encoder**: Processes audio in overlapping chunks, bounding memory regardless of length.
 - **Rolling KV cache**: Decoder KV cache is automatically compacted when it exceeds the sliding window (8192 positions), capping memory usage and allowing unlimited-length audio.
+- **App bundle**: Creates a standalone `.app` for macOS distribution without a paid Apple Developer account.

 ## Usage